department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 # Development

-**WARNING!!
-Dont use your (or any) real private RSA key here until we fix the code to make it stop returning the RSA key in the lambda response body!!**

 Create and fill out our cloud formation template variables
 ```sh
 cp cf-template-params-example.env cf-template-params.env
 ```

 Note: For deployment to AWS, you'll to get the `KmsCmkId` from the [Initial Deployment](#initial-deployment) section below.

-**WARNING!!
-Dont use your (or any) real private RSA key here until we fix the code to make it stop returning the RSA key in the lambda response body!!**

 ## Develop and Test the Python Functions Locally